ishouvik/RailsTemplates/activerecord/README.md

 # iShouvik Rails Templates: ActiveRecord
-This is an easy to use Rails template for Mogoid.
+This is an easy to use Rails template for ActiveRecord.

 Please, feel to use the templates for your Rails apps and suggest chnages in the [issues](https://github.com/ishouvik/RailsTemplates/issues) section